Cycle time

 Missing-source rate, unsupported-claim rate, override rate, stale-document rate, and exception aging.

-Deal speed, release safety, audit findings, rebate approval lag, NCR recurrence, recall drill speed, or yield loss.
+Deal speed, release safety, review findings, approval lag, repeat defects, readiness drill speed, or yield loss.

 Evidence from the lab

 Verdify Lab uses public telemetry and scorecards to show what changed, what did not, and what remains limited.
-A business workflow needs different metrics, but the same proof discipline.
+An organizational workflow needs private metrics, but the same proof discipline.

 The goal is not just a dashboard.
 The goal is a repeatable decision system for whether the workflow should expand, hold, tune, or stop.